ey92/notes/2668notes.md

     - from Anedjib to
 - Royal Canon of Turin
     - over 300 names, including pre-Menes, with moths and days of reign
-    - in Hieractic script, not hieroglyphics
+    - in Hieratic script, not hieroglyphics
     - poorly preserved
     - omits 2nd intermediate period